 - Algae, invertebrate larvae, small crustaceans, and small fish

 - Species exhibits dioecism.
 Fertilization is external.
 Spawns year-round.
 Species creates nesting site which the male guards.

 - Western Atlantic: Rhode Island (seasonal extreme) to Uruguay (seasonal extreme)

 Eastern Atlantic: Mid-Atlantic islands, Cape Verde south to Angola

 Western Pacific: Great Barrier Reef, Australia

-1-15 meters in tropical & sub-tropical marine and/or brackish coastal waters
+- 1 to 15 meters (3 to 49 ft) in tropical & sub-tropical marine and/or brackish coastal waters